 In fact, if final awards on costs against unsuccessful claimants disregard third-party funding as a factor in their assessment, it is only logical that third-party funding should not be a decisive factor at the earlier stage of determining security for costs.
 See, in this regard, for example, IC-SID sister cases Ioamis Kardassopoulos & Ron Fuchs v.
 Republic of Georgia (ICSID Cases No. ARB/05/18 and ARB/07/15), Award rendered on March 3, 2010, and RSM Production Corp. v.
-Grenada (ICSID Case No. ARB/05/14), Order of the Committee Discontinuing the Proceeding and Decision on Costs dated April 28, 2011, all of which, when dealing with costs in the final award, have ruled that making third-party funding part of the equation when determining costs at the final stage of the proceedings would turn out to be detrimental to the prevailing funded party, by reducing the amount it could potentially recover.
+Grenada (ICSID Case No. ARB/05/14), Order of the Committee Discontinuing the Proceeding and Desiries on Costs dated Agril 28, 2011, all of which when desiries in the first and Decision on Costs dated April 28, 2011, all of which, when dealing with costs in the final award, have ruled that making third-party funding part of the equation when determining costs at the final stage of the proceedings would turn out to be detrimental to the prevailing funded party, by reducing the amount it could potentially recover.